What are the Key Messages for 2024?

 • Use chronic absence data to help identify which student groups and families need extra support and engagement.

-2. Building trusting relationships that promote belonging is fundamental to improving student attendance and engagement.
+3. Building trusting relationships that promote belonging is critical for improving student attendance.

-• Recognize families as essential partners through trusting relationships that support student learning at home and in school.
+• Recognize families as essential partners who can support student learning at home and in school.

 • Developing relationships takes time.
 Begin when you can and continue your efforts throughout the school year.

-3. Students are more likely to engage in learning and attend school if they feel safe, connected and supported.
+5. Students are more likely to attend school if they feel safe, connected and engaged in learning.

-• All school staff members, especially teachers, are critical to creating a culture that encourages engagement and attendance by fostering a belief among students that they can achieve and encouraging families to become involved.
+• All school staff members, especially teachers, can foster a belief among students that they can achieve.

 • Students engage in learning when given supportive conditions with access to individualized learning and behavioral support when needed.

-• Consistent, predictable routines for learning every day, whether students are in the school building or involved in distance learning, are essential and can create a sense of safety.
+• Consistent, predictable routines can create a sense of safety.

-4. A positive, problem-solving approach driven by data will improve attendance.
+6. A problem-solving approach driven by data will improve attendance.

-• Share chronic absence data so everyone is aware of the size and scale of the attendance and engagement challenge.
+• Make chronic absence data public so everyone is aware of the size and scale of the attendance and engagement challenge.

-• Regularly review data to identify which and how many students have so many absences that they require some form of early intervention.
+• Regularly review data.
+Identify which student groups have so many absences that they require early intervention.

 • Chronic absence is easily masked by average attendance rates and truancy (unexcused absences).

-• Adopt a tiered approach that starts with investing in positive conditions for learning for the whole school or district.
+• Chronic absence is a complex problem.
+Adopt a tiered approach that starts with investing in positive conditions for learning for the whole school or district.

-• Local leaders, public agencies and community organizations are essential partners for addressing attendance barriers such as transportation, housing and food insecurity and ensuring that positive conditions for learning are in place for students of all backgrounds.
+• Local leaders, public agencies and community organizations are essential partners for addressing attendance barriers (such as transportation, housing and food insecurity) and ensuring that positive conditions for learning are in place for all students.

 • Districts can share chronic absence data to guide investments from public agencies and community partners.

-• State leaders can promote the availability of timely data, support professional development, and allocate funds and programs to reduce chronic absence and ensure positive conditions for learning are in place.
+• State leaders can promote the availability of timely data, support professional development, allocate funds and implement programs to ensure positive conditions for learning are in place.

 • Leaders from every sector can call for a positive, prevention-oriented approach, including participating in the national Attendance Awareness Campaign.